 Most ideas spring as a result of dissatisfaction from a certain service or product.
 Your idea to create a product that will be better than the existing one or would solve a certain problem is the first and most monumental stage of product design.

 Before jumping up and down with excitement about your great idea, it is wise to do a bit of homework.
 You must research and find out if there are any existing similar products in the market.
 You don’t want to create a duplicate product and spend all your time, effort and money on something replicate.
 If there are similar products, use them and find the loopholes that you can fill and make a much better product.

 You have discovered the problem and researched to find out if there are any good solutions in the market.
 If you are still convinced that your idea is worth developing into a product, then you must start with a brainstorming session.
 Come up with multiple solutions to the original problem.
 Correlate and evaluate each idea to find the best fit and you might even come up with a rough sketch of the product.

 Develop a simulation of the product you have in mind to ensure it flows as smoothly as you imagined.

 Design graphics, add animation and design a presentable and attractive user interface for front-end user experience.

-It is a very important step as it tests the design and functionality of the product and finds out of there is any error.
+It is a very important step as it tests the design and functionality of the product and finds out of there is any errors.
+At this point in the process, you might want to research how consumers can enhance new product development.
 Before finalizing the design, several iterations of the prototype may be developed to reach the final design.

 Once all the above stages are covered, you are finally ready for your product development.